Survine/Resolvify/PROJECT_OVERVIEW.md

 ### 🌟 Key Features

-1. **Multi-Company Architecture**
+1. **Multi-Shop Architecture**
-   - Companies can have multiple shops
+   - Multiple shops with independent management
    - Each shop can have multiple employees
    - Employees are organized into teams